 - Be sure to extend the time between each visit, giving your child greater time to calm down and attempt to sleep.

-- According to Dr Ferber, babies should be able to put themselves to sleep in about a week’s time.
+According to Dr Ferber, babies should be able to put themselves to sleep in about a week’s time.
 It is believed that this technique works because a lot of older babies smartly make the most of the situation when they realize that crying will result in them being held or fed.
 So, this technique conveys the message that their crying game no longer has any takers.
 On realizing this, they are likely to stop crying without reason.

-Gradual Distance Technique for your Crying Baby
+Gradual Distance Technique for Your Crying Baby

-The gradual distancing technique is one of the methods suggested to help stop baby crying at night for no reason.
+The gradual distancing technique is one of the methods suggested to help stop a baby from crying at night for no reason.
 Instead of severing your role in the baby’s get-back-to-sleep routine in one go, this method advocates doing it in a phased manner.
 Here is how you can go about this: